codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 </Tabs>

 Display the response to the customer and allow them to select the account.
 Store the returned bank account as `borrowersBankAccount` and use it to access properties on the borrower's bank account in future operations.

+For the lender's bank account, use the `lendersBankAccount` value you would have created when implementing [bank feeds](../terms/bank-feed).

 ### Supplier